ybalt/ansible-tower/README.md

 # docker run -t -d --volumes-from astdata -v ~/certs:/certs -e SERVER_NAME=localhost -p 443:443 --name=ast ybalt/ansible-tower
 ```

 You may use mapping for /certs as above, to add certificate and license file.
-Startup script will copy files with this Filenames to /etc/tower:
+Startup script will copy files with this filenames to /etc/tower:
 ```
-~/certs/domain.crt
+/certs/domain.crt - copied to /etc/tower/tower.cert
-~/certs/domain.key
+/certs/domain.key - copied to /etc/tower/tower.key
-~/certs/domain.license
+/certs/license    - copied to /etc/tower/license
 ```
 change SERVER_NAME env to your mashine ip/name for make HTTPS works (certificate should be valid for this name)